oliviachang29/port-eleventy/content/projects/cradles-to-crayons/index.md

 ## 3. Co-Designs and Ideation
-Our team worked closely with various stakeholders, including C2C staff, volunteer managers, and teachers from .
+Our team worked closely with various stakeholders, including C2C staff and volunteer managers.

 Through interviews and value mapping, we identified a common set of values shared by the group, such as promoting volunteer independence, and ensuring the tasks were not about speed, but about personal fulfillment.
 However, there was disagreement on how easy tasks should be and how far we should go in accommodating volunteers.
 Despite these differing perspectives, we aligned on key values that guided our design process.
 The result was a series of ideas for tools, ranging from physical modifications to process improvements, aimed at fostering a more inclusive environment.